 In March 2006, it was announced that Algeria had placed an order for 16 Yak-130 trainers.
 The first flight of the Yak-130 built for Algerian Air Force was completed in September 2009.
 In September 2011, the Algerian pilots were permitted to take solo flights on the aircraft after completion of three months theoretical and practical trainings.
 Deliveries were concluded in 2011.

-In December 2012, the Belarusian Defence Ministry signed a contract with Irkut for four Yak-130 combat-trainers.
-Deliveries are scheduled for 2015.
+In December 2012, the Belarusian Defence Ministry signed a contract with Irkut for four Yak-130 combat-trainers that were delivered in 2015.
+The Belarusian Air Force received four aircraft in 2016, while four more aircraft were delivered in May 2019.

 A joint programme for trainer development between Yakovlev of Russia and Aermacchi of Italy began in 1993 and the Yak / AEM-130D demonstrator first flew in 1996.
 In 1999, the partnership was dissolved and the Yakovlev Yak-130 and the Aermacchi M346 became separate programmes.